isBucky/Rest-Manager/README.md

     // Use to define the request header headers?: object;

-    // Use to define which methods will be possible to use in the request
-    // Standard methods: get, head, post, put delete, connect, options, trace and patch methods?: K[] | Methods[];

     // Use it to handle the request, with it you can use third-party libraries to make requests
     // By default we already use NodeJs native Fetch request?: (url: string, method: Methods, data: any) => Promise<any> | any;